royalmo/hostapd-bot/docs/telegram_bot_api.md

 ### /sub

-Subscribe an existing admin to recieving notifications every time a new MAC connects.
+Subscribe an existing admin to receiving notifications every time a new MAC connects.
-(To actually recieve the notification, the admin subscribed **MUST** have already send a message to the bot in first instance).
+(To actually receive the notification, the admin subscribed **MUST** have already send a message to the bot in first instance).

 ```py